 Swimming pools are unique in that they do not just require swimmers to share a space—rather, swimmers must share an intimate space.
 In addition to concerns of “contamination,” whites had a deep and widespread fear of interracial romance and dating.
 Despite laws against segregation, African Americans were often met with angry and sometimes violent crowds of white people when trying to use a public pool.
 Although these crowds had some initial success in deterring blacks from swimming, eventually integration laws were more strictly enforced and whites had to go elsewhere if they wanted to avoid swimming with African Americans.
 With this dramatic decrease in swimmers, many public pools closed and white Americans joined private pool clubs where the government did not yet enforce integration.
 However, even in 1973, when a court order mandated an end to racial exclusion at private clubs, white Americans continued to avoid swimming with blacks by building and solely using residential swimming pools.

-Even though the United States has comprehensive civil rights legislation which deems segregation illegal, overt and implicit bias continues to make its way into our schools, voting places, residences and other public and private spaces.
-Laws are critical but they are not enough to fundamentally impact the hearts and minds of our citizens.
+Even though the U.S. has comprehensive civil rights legislation which deems segregation illegal, overt and implicit bias continues to make its way into our schools, voting places, residences and other public and private spaces.
+Laws are critical but they are not enough to fundamentally impact hearts and minds.

 For educators, families and others who interact with children and youth, you can: